Cognitive Behavioral Therapy (CBT)

 Other types of therapy at Charlie Health

-In addition to cognitive behavioral therapy, Charlie Health uses a comprehensive suite of modalities to customize our virtual IOP program based on each individual’s mental health needs.
-CBT in combination with other therapies is a highly effective, evidence-based way to address serious mental health challenges.
+In addition to cognitive behavioral therapy work, Charlie Health uses a comprehensive suite of modalities to customize each client’s treatment program based on their individual mental health needs.
+CBT in combination with other types of online therapy, is a highly effective, evidence-based way to address serious mental health challenges.

 About Charlie Health’s virtual IOP